TerranRich/DiscOfDestiny/README.md

 * **Player Input UI: Spin Wheel / Buy Vowel / Solve Puzzle** (`UI_PlayerSelectActionInput`) is displayed at the start of each player's turn.
 If the player has less than $250 (or whatever the Game Mode's `Vowel Cost` is set to), or there are No More Vowels left in the puzzle to uncover, the "Buy a Vowel" button is disabled.
 If there are No More Consonants left in the puzzle to uncover, the "Spin the Wheel" button is disabled.
 When either of the 3 buttons are clicked, the Game Mode's `Close Message Widgets` interface event is triggered.
 If the player clicks "Spin the Wheel", the Game Mode's `Spin Wheel` interface event is then triggered.
 If the player clicks "Buy a Vowel", the Game Mode's `Prompt Letter Guess` interface event is triggered, with Game Mode's `Vowel Cost` value passed as the event's *Ltr Value* argument.
 If the player clicks "Solve the Puzzle", the Game Mode's `Prompt Solve Puzzle` interface event is triggered.
 * **Player Input UI: Solve Puzzle (Freeform Text)** (`UI_PlayerSolvePuzzleTextInput`) is displayed after the player chooses to solve the puzzle.
 Submitting an empty response or clicking on the "Cancel / Forfeit" button will trigger the Game Mode's `Show Incorrect Solve` interface event.
 Otherwise, the Game Mode's `Process Solve` interface event is triggered, with the entered text passed as the event's *Guess* argument, where the player's guess is then evaluated.

-## Troubleshooting Common Issues
-( List of frequent problems, e.g. wheel not spinning or puzzle board not rendering correctly, and solutions. )

 ## Frequently Asked Questions (FAQ)
-( Answers to common questions about setup, customization, and extending the system. )
+*(TBD: Answers to common questions about setup, customization, and extending the system.)*

 ## Version History
 Starting with most recent version first: